en

 Swissgrid Ltd (also «we», «us») ensures non-discriminatory, reliable and efficient operation of the transmission system and determines cross-border transfer capacities in coordination with the grid operators of neighbouring countries.
 We collect and process personal data that concerns you and also other individuals («third parties»).
 We use the word «data» here interchangeably with «personal data».

 If you disclose data to us or share data with us about other individuals, such as colleagues, etc., we assume that you are authorised to do so and that the relevant data is accurate.
 When you share data about others with us, you confirm that.
-Please make sure that these individuals have been informed about this Privacy Notice.
+Please make sure that such third parties are informed about this Privacy Notice.

 This Privacy Notice is aligned with the requirements of the currently applicable version of the Swiss Federal Act on Data Protection («FADP»).